nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add feature

-The `Add` feature allows users to add an item to the inventory.
-An item is made up of a name, quantity, location, expiry date, and tags.
+The `Add` feature allows users to add an item's details to the inventory.
+An item's details is made up of it's name, quantity, location, expiry date (optional), and tags (optional).

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**